seastan/lotr-lcg-set-generator/README.md

 - `jupyter notebook`
 - Open `setGenerator.ipynb` in the browser.

-Now there should be the following outputs:
+The scripts will generate the following outputs:

 - `Output/DB/<set name>.<language>/`: 300 dpi PNG images for general purposes.
 - `Output/DriveThruCards/<set name>.<language>/`: `zip` and `7z` archives of 300 dpi JPG images to be printed on DriveThruCards.com.